Soyuz MS: Re-entry procedure

 Parachute deployment begins at about 10 km altitude.
 Two pilot chutes deploy first, followed by a drogue chute that slows the spacecraft from 230 to 80 m/s, followed by the main parachute which further reduces the descent rate to 7.2 m/s.
 At approximately 5.8 km altitude, the heat shield is jettisoned, exposing the soft-landing engines, an altimeter, and a beacon light.
 Cabin pressure is gradually equalized with the outside atmosphere.

 At an altitude of about 1 m, the altimeter triggers the solid-fuel braking engines, reducing impact speed to under 2 m/s.
 Each seat is equipped with shock absorbers and a liner custom molded to each crew member's body shape to cushion the final impact.
 In the rare case of a landing under a backup parachute, descent speeds may reach 10.5 m/s, but the descent module and seating systems are designed to remain survivable.

 After touchdown, the main parachute is released to prevent the capsule from being dragged by the wind.
 The module may land upright or on its side.
 Recovery beacons and transmitters activate automatically.
 If needed, the crew can manually deploy additional antennas.
 The spacecraft's autonomous navigation system (ASN-K) also transmits real-time position data via satellite to assist search and rescue operations.

 Soyuz landings are conducted in flat, open areas without major obstacles.
 Thirteen designated landing zones in Kazakhstan meet these criteria.
 Mission planners typically schedule landings during the spacecraft’s first or second orbit of the day, as it moves from south to north.
 Most landings occur at twilight, allowing recovery teams to visually track the brightly lit capsule against the darkening sky.
 Since Soyuz began servicing the ISS, only a few missions have landed at night.

-If the capsule lands in remote terrain far from the recovery teams, the crew has access to a portable survival kit.
-This includes cold-weather clothing, a medical kit, a strobe light, a handheld radio, a signal mirror, matches and firestarter, a fishing kit, and a semi-automatic pistol—intended for protection against wildlife such as wolves or bears.
+If the descent module lands far from recovery teams, it is equipped with a survival kit.
+This includes a satellite phone, cold-weather clothing, a medical kit, a strobe light, a handheld radio, a signal mirror, matches and a firestarter, a fishing kit, and a semi-automatic pistol intended for protection against wildlife such as wolves or bears.